swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 Here are the different consent fields:

-* **Consent "Present": when consent is present.
+* **Consent "Present"**: when consent is present.
 In case of a signed consent form choose this option and fill in the consent date (date indicated on the informed consent and the IC form the patient or his parents or relatives signed.

 .. note:: If you entered an ‘absent (awaiting)’ consent prior to an IC ‘present’ and you entered ‘minimal’ in data collection, be sure to change this to ‘full’ prior to enter the ‘present’ IC.